Skip to Main Content

 • Member names

-Once you’ve received approval for funding, you will need to set up the schedule and post it on the departmental website; you should also include the group name and a short sentence giving the place, time, and frequency that you will be meeting, as well as an email address so that interested students/faculty can contact the group.
+Once you’ve received a confirmation that your reading group is all set, you will need to set up the schedule and post it on the departmental website; you should also include the group name and a short sentence giving the place, time, and frequency that you will be meeting, as well as an email address so that interested students/faculty can contact the group.
 Schedule info must include the date, author(s), and paper title for each meeting.

 Related to Graduate Student Grants, Prizes, and Other Support